pixpointrepo/pixpointrepo/README.md

 ## 👤 About Us

 We blend creativity and technical expertise to deliver high-impact digital experiences.
-From robust backends to beautiful user interfaces and memorable brands, PixPointRepo is your partner for growth in the digital age.
+From robust backends to beautiful user interfaces and memorable brands, PixPoint Solutions is your partner for growth in the digital age.

 ---